useblocks/sphinx-needs/docs/configuration.rst

 Used to register own dynamic functions.

-Must be a list of python functions.
+Must be a list of :py:class:`.DynamicFunction`.

 Default value: ``[]``